PayBreak/retailer-integration-guide/_includes/v3/merchant_api.md

 Field | Type | Notes
 --- | --- | ---
-`merchant_installation` | string | The Merchant Installation Reference supplied by PayBreak.
+`merchant_installation` | string | The Merchant Installation Reference supplied by etika.
 `order_date` | string OR date | Either the string `today` for today's date or the date in ISO 8601 format (`YYYY-MM-DD`) `amount` | int | The amount to borrow in **pence**.
 `payment_date` | string | The day of the month direct debits will be taken.
 This is usually either `1` or `15`.